mishra-prabhakar/github-client-react-app/README.md

 Github client app built using ReactJS + Redux

-To run the application on local machine: npm/yarn install npm/yarn start
+To run the application:
+npm install
+npm start

+OR

+yarn install
+yarn start